Konstantinanin/simple_rag_QnA_CV/README.md

 # Features

 Zero external API calls
-Runs fully locally (no internet required)
+Runs fully locally
 Playful, conversational tone in answers
-Modular codebase ready to scale or adapt to other documents
+Code ready to scale or adapt to other documents
 #  Getting Started

 Clone this repo
-Install requirements: pip install -r requirements.txt Run the notebook or script
+Install requirements: pip install -r requirements.txt

+Run the notebook

 Ask questions about your CV like a boss 🤓

-Feel free to extend this to other documents, multiple files, or even a Streamlit UI for a full QA dashboard!
+Feel free to extend this to other document